 Similarly, elders who are in a state of mental decline are typically more likely to develop dangerous bedsores.
 Those who have limited mental alertness may be unaware that sores are developing, leading them to progress into dangerous infections before being discovered.
 By the same token, any elder who has diminished sensory perception, such as those who are paralyzed, may also not discover bedsores until they have reached a dangerous stage.

 The key to prevention (and treatment) of bedsores is to relieve pressure.
 This can be accomplished most effectively by repositioning an elder regularly, particularly once a bedsore has developed.

 For elders residing in a Southern California nursing home, inspection of the skin should be a routine part of care.
 Unfortunately, all too often patients suffer from bedsores due to neglect or lack of an appropriate care plan implemented in the California nursing home.
 If you have found a bedsore on an elder you know, a doctor needs to be notified immediately.
 Bedsores can often be resolved with appropriate detection and treatment.

-While many long term care facilities provide excellent care, others subject their patients to some form of neglect or elder abuse.
-Some of the most common signs of neglect or elder abuse are dehydration, loss of appetite, pressure (bed) sores, bruises, broken bones and markings from restraints, among other things.
-The California Welfare & Institutions Code, Section 15610.57, addresses "neglect" in part by saying that it is the negligent failure to exercise the degree of care a reasonable person would have exercised had they had the care and custody of an elderly person.
-This would include the failure to protect that person from dehydration, bed sores, falls, other injuries caused by safety or health hazards and any type of injury that does not fit the explanation provided by the staff.
+While many long-term care facilities in California provide excellent care, others subject their patients to many forms of neglect or elder abuse.
+The California Welfare & Institutions Code §15610.57, addresses "neglect" in part by stating it is "the negligent failure to exercise the degree of care a reasonable person would have exercised had they had the care and custody of an elderly person."
+This would include the failure to protect that elder from dehydration, bedsores, falls, other injuries caused by safety or health hazards and any type of injury that does not fit the explanation provided by the staff.